All Episodes

 The truth eventually finds a way to get told.

-Well, you know, I've been covering for quite some time uh things, issues and things that are, I think all related in the end in ways we're maybe not looking in the big picture.
+Well, you know, I've been covering for quite some time things, issues and things that are, I think, all related in the end in ways we're maybe not looking in the big picture.

-And I think my end of my first book, Stonewalled, or perhaps began it with a little quote that said, The truth finds a way to be told eventually, and I believe that.
+And I think I ended my first book, Stonewalled, or perhaps began it with a little quote that said, the truth finds a way to be told eventually.

-And they were desperate once he was elected to make sure that he and his people were marginalized or somehow discredited so that they could not look at um the things that the in some of the intelligence of the community have been doing.
+And they were desperate once he was elected to make sure that he and his people were marginalized or somehow discredited so that they could not look at the things that some of the intelligence community had been doing.

 I would think that all of the people in the news media in this country would look at this as the biggest story potentially that they'll ever have in their entire life.

-You know, if one presidential candidate rigs a primary, and then you got an FBI director coordinating with other high ranking FBI officials, and the attorney general is in on it, and they f we know crimes were committed.
+You know, if one presidential candidate rigs a primary and then you got an FBI director coordinating with other high-ranking FBI officials and the Attorney General is in on it and they know crimes were committed.

 We know felonies were committed.